SebastianBocquet/pygtc/docs/index.rst

 .. image:: _static/demo2_files/demo2_9_0.png

 **Note about contour levels**
-In the above example, you see two sets of contour levels.
-These show the 68% and 95% *confidence levels* (in addition, pygtc could also show the 99% confidence level if you want).
-Note that these are indeed the 68% and 95% confidence levels, and not Gaussian 1, 2, and 3 sigma levels (which, in two dimensions, correspond to the 39%, 86%, and 99% confidence levels).
-Your posterior distributions will in general not be Gaussian, and so we argue that there is no right or wrong in choosing one or the other definition.
+In the above example, you see two sets of contour levels at 68% and 95% (in addition, pygtc could also show the 99% contour level if you want).
+Note that these are indeed the 68% and 95% contour levels, and not 1, 2, and 3 sigma levels (which, in two dimensions, correspond to the 39%, 86%, and 99% contour levels).
+Your posterior distributions will in general not be Gaussian, and so there is no right or wrong in choosing one or the other definition.
 We therefore recommend that you stick to the definition that is commonly used in your field, and clearly state what quantities you are showing in your figure caption.
-You can switch to displaying Gaussian sigma levels by setting `GaussianConfLevels` to `True`.
+You can switch to displaying sigma levels by setting `sigmaContourLevels` to `True`.